python-for-humanists-penn/Python_for_Humanists_Working_Group/topicschedule.md

 ### Participants are encouraged to present their own code or give informal presentations on topics that interest them (no expertise needed--these are exploratory sessions).
-If you'd like to present, please contact Florian (florianb@sas.upenn.edu) and he'll put you on the schedule.
+If you'd like to present, please contact Florian and he'll put you on the schedule.

 ## January 22nd
 Brainstorming the Working Group